page updated on August 24, 2017

-A 1970 paper called The Market for Lemons discusses an economic concept called information asymmetry.
+A 1970 paper called The Market for Lemons (PDF link) discusses an economic concept called information asymmetry.
 Whereas simplified and classical economics suggest that buyers and sellers have perfect and complete information, so that the market works with perfect efficiency to find the right price and to match buyers and sellers, information asymmetry tries to be more realistic.
 In some circumstances, a buyer may know much more than a seller (or vice versa), so that one party in the transaction may have a huge advantage over the other.

 The Lemon Market paper uses the example of used car sales to demonstrate this principle in practice.
 Assume that most buyers of used cars have neither the knowledge or the resources to examine a car for the kinds of flaws which can make buying the car a poor economic decision in the long run.
 Buyers know this, and set their price expectations accordingly.
 This pushes down the expected sale price of all used cars; there's little reason to assume that a car in an unknown condition offered by an unknown buyer has greater quality than average.
 Thus the price must reflect the uncertainty of a catastrophic outcome.